Prince Edward Island: Health care and sanitation

-In recent decades, Prince Edward Island's population has shown statistically significant and abnormally high rates of diagnosed rare cancers, particularly in rural areas.
-Health officials, ecologists and environmental activists point to the use of pesticides for industrial potato farming as a primary contaminant.

 Until 2016, Prince Edward Island was the only province in Canada that did not provide abortion services through its hospitals.
 Until that time, the last abortion that had been performed in the province was in 1982 prior to the opening of the Queen Elizabeth Hospital which saw the closure of the Roman Catholic-affiliated Charlottetown Hospital and the non-denominational Prince Edward Island Hospital; a condition of the "merger" being that abortions not be performed in the province.
 In 1988, following the court decision R. v.
 Morgentaler, the then-opposition Progressive Conservative Party of Prince Edward Island tabled a motion demanding that the ban on abortions be upheld at the province's hospitals; the then-governing Prince Edward Island Liberal Party under Premier Joe Ghiz acquiesced and the ban was upheld.
 Until more local access was guaranteed, the Government of Prince Edward Island funded abortions for women who travelled to another province.
 Women from Prince Edward Island also travelled to the nearest private user-pay clinic, where they were required pay for the procedure using their own funds.
 Formerly this was the Morgentaler Clinic in Fredericton, New Brunswick until this clinic closed due to lack of funds in July 2014.
 The clinic was reopened under new ownership in 2016 as Clinic 554 with expanded services.
 During that gap, women had to travel to Halifax or further.
 In 2016, the Liberal government led by Premier Wade MacLauchlan announced they would open a women's reproductive health clinic to provide abortions within the province.
 Abortions are now provided in Prince Edward Island.